Live-Charts/Live-Charts/README.md

   <img src="https://dl.dropboxusercontent.com/u/40165535/LiveCharts/ScatterChart.gif" />
 </p>

-# Right now docs might have broken links and examples might vary from last nuget package, we are just about to publish 0.6, this will be fixed as soon as possible

-Live charts is an easy way to build useful charts, all charts are animated, they update every time you change your data, or when you rezise the chart, also since 0.5 we are working to support huge amounts of data, right now this is on test and only implemented in line chart, but in the included examples it is able to draw 1'000,000 points in a really short period of time.
+Live charts is an easy way to build useful charts, all charts are animated, they update every time you change your data, or when you rezise the chart, also since 0.5 we are working to support huge amounts of data, right now this is on test and only implemented in line chart, but in the included examples it is able to draw 1,000,000 points in a really short period of time.

  - MVVM Charting, Support for WPF Binding, All charts update when data changes.
  - Good looking, animated and easy to customize charts, you can practically change all properties.